YingFengTingYu/PopStudio_Old/README.md

 A project to convert many kinds of files used in PopCap Games.
 By using C# and .Net 6, this project can easily be used in Linux, MacOS, Windows and Android.
+Both English and Chinese are supported.
-Choose PopStudio.ConsoleProject to use PopStudio in Windows, Linux and MacOS with console.
+Compile PopStudio.ConsoleProject to use PopStudio in Windows, Linux and MacOS with console.
-Choose PopStudio.MAUI to use PopStudio in Windows, MacOS and Android with GUI.
+Compile PopStudio.MAUI to use PopStudio in MacOS and Android with GUI.
+Compile PopStudio.WPF to use PopStudio in Windows with GUI.
 Now this project supports unpack and pack dz, rsb(including Android, iOS, PS3, Xbox360 and Android Chinese version) and pak(including Windows, MacOS, PS3, PSV and Xbox360 version), and decode and encode ptx(including rsb, PS3, Xbox360 and PSV version), tex(including iOS and Android TV version), txz, cdat, RTON, reanim.compiled, trail.compiled, xml.compiled.
 ___
 If you know other file sturctures such as pam and pax, you can communicate with the author.